GetLuko/mobile-release-process/README.md

 npx mobile-release-process release
 ```

-Release a patch for the current app in alpha, will bump by 1 the version number agit addnd buildNumber
+Release a patch for the current app in alpha, will bump by 1 the version number and buildNumber

 ```
 npx mobile-release-process alpha-patch